 What a mensch, rather than have me pack up the bike at his spot, he allows me the fifteen extra minutes to pedal to the trailhead so I can avoid another hour’s walk on tarmac in full sun.

 I am so glad I rented a bike for two days.
-It was a little expensive, but the trail at this point is a bike path that’s long, hot and dry for hikers, but just right on a bike.
+It was a little expensive, but the trail at this point is long, hot and dry and meant for bikers.
 This is a thru-hike, but unusual in that I’ve paddled kayaks and a canoe, taken speed boats and ferries and had to hitch around a massive river.
 To bike now feels absolutely natural.
-But time to say goodbye to red Trek No. 7 and do a little repacking for a bit of hiking to round out the day.
+But time to say goodbye to red Trek No. 7 and do a little repacking to get in a bit of hiking today.

 Denise described a camp spot next to a stream right at the end of the forest.
 It’s not far, and this trail is well used and easy walking, with fantastic views up the lake to the mountains.